icssc/ZotMeal/packages/api/src/server/README.md

 # server

-Export code to be used by lambda functions in `apps/server`. e.g. `updateDaily` is used in a daily cron job.
+Export code to be used by lambda functions in `apps/server`. e.g. `daily` is used in a daily cron job.